takeshishimada/BZObjectStore/README.md

 ```

 ## Options
-If variable type is primitve, use attributeIsXXXX override methods in OSModelInterface instead of these options.
+If variable type is primitve, override attributeIsXXXX methods in OSModelInterface instead of these options.

 #### OSIdenticalAttribute
 define identical attributes